Blue Mountains Canyon News

 on one of his walks introduced me to the South Wolgan Area.
 On that walk,

-in 1974, Ted pointed out what would later be called "Heart Attack
+later be called "Heart Attack

 Canyon" and later on the walk we also visited "Inverse Canyon".
 It was